-Lawrenceville’s first power plant was built on a city lake in 1903.
-In 2020, the City of Lawrenceville Electric Department serves more than 11,000 customers in Gwinnett County.
-The Department currently contains 17 employees in the division, including 12 line workers.
+In 1903, Lawrenceville built its first power plant on a city lake.
+Today’s City of Lawrenceville Electric Department serves more than 12,000 customers with four substations and 16 circuits in Gwinnett County.
+Committed to service and the safety of the community, the department currently employs 18 people in the division, including 13 line workers.

 The City of Lawrenceville Natural Gas Department was established in 1951 and currently serves approximately 50,000 customers in three counties:

 It is the 2nd largest municipally-owned gas department in the State of Georgia.
 There are 43 employees in the division, led by Todd Hardigree, Department Director.
 Since 2015, the City of Lawrenceville Natural Gas Department has completed $32 million in upgrades for gas infrastructure.